ournetworks/2019/advertising/email-event-2.md

 >> OUTDOOR SCREENING ON SATURDAY

-Saturday night we'll cap off the day with an outdoor screening in Lisgar Park (weather permitting) of video essays and exporations of the infrastructures of our contemporary digital communications 🌃.
-Starts just after sundown at 8:00 pm, if rain we'll keep it inside.
+Saturday night we'll cap off the day with an outdoor screening in Lisgar Park (weather permitting) of video essays and exporations of the infrastructures of our contemporary digital communications ð.
+Starts just after sundown at 8:00 pm, if there is rain we'll keep it inside.

 >> ZINE LIBRARY